geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 by default.
 You may choose to activate them (e.g. for debugging and/or testing) with the options below:

-.. option:: activate
+.. describe:: activate

-   .. option:: true

-      Activates writing extra informational printout to the screen and/or log file.

-   .. option:: false
+   .. describe:: false

       Deactivates writing extra informational printout.
 This is the default setting.

+   .. describe:: true

+      Activates writing extra informational printout to the screen and/or log file.

 .. option:: on_cores